Visit our Sister Sites:

 How to Grow Iris Plants:

 If you want a low maintenance, easy to grow flower, you have come to the right plant.
 Irises like full sun, but tolerate partial shade well.
-Their only demand is well draining soil to avoid root rot.
+Their only demand is well draining soil ,to avoid root rot.
 The soil does not need to be the richest in your yard.
-Nor, does it demand heavy fertilizer feeding.
+Nor, does this plant demand heavy fertilizer feeding.

 When planting, make sure to put it in a spot where it can grow and thrive for years.
 It will spread quickly and will need to be thinned or divided regularly.
 To divide them, simply pull up some of the Rhizomes.
 The remaining plants will reward you with healthier plants and bigger blooms.
 As for what to do with the Rhizomes you have culled from your garden....give them to friends!